 Twenty years ago I pioneered a movement in Los Angeles that ignited the community and positively impacted the landscape for hip hop and freestyle dance in culture and media.
-Now, using my life experiences and powerful analogies from the art form, I guide audiences into the circle of Groove Theory to break people free from self-doubt, anxiety, fear and disconnectedness.
-Free from restrictive and damaging thought patterns.
+Now, using my life experiences and powerful analogies from the art form, I guide audiences into the circle of GROOVE THEORY to break people free from self-doubt, anxiety, fear and disconnectedness.
 Through discovery and activation sessions, I open eyes and minds while taking individuals and teams down new pathways to a Groove Mindset.
 This Groove Mindset speaks to all areas of life and reveals higher levels of creativity, authenticity, and freedom.

-Ultimately I believe it’s crucial for all people to step into who they have been designed to be.
-And then bring that authentic expression into the circle, in the context of community, relationships, and the greater collective.
-From personal experience I know it’s possible to move past fears and anxiety of the unknown into stability and a unique ability to thrive in the unpredictability of life.
-There is great freedom in freestyle thinking.
-And I’m driven to bring this Groove Mindset to companies, creatives, schools, and people’s lives through my endeavors, activations and groove productions.
+I believe it’s crucial for all people to step into who they have been designed to be and bring that expression into the Circle, in the context of community, relationships, and the greater collective.
+From personal experience I know it’s possible to move past anxiety and fears of the unknown into stability and a unique ability to thrive in the unpredictability of life.

 How do you think the industry will change over the next decade?

-Shot of me jumping up against wall on staircase – please credit JACOB JONAS
+Shot of Bradley jumping up against wall on staircase: JACOB JONAS

-Shot of me dancing with white handkerchief in pocket & people behind me – please credit SHANNON MCGUIRE
+Shot of Bradley dancing with white handkerchief in pocket: SHANNON MCGUIRE